joshuaeckroth/csci221-website/lecture/game-design.markdown

 layout: default
 ---

+# Objected-oriented design for a game

 A game is a good domain to study object-oriented design.
-Since CSE 230 is not an object-oriented design class (that's CSE 502 or CSE 616), I will demonstrate a somewhat-complicated object-oriented rather than asking you to come up with your own.

 In my game, there are one or more human players (the Player class), and some grues (the Grue class; a grue is a scary monster that eats people, but is never present in lighted rooms, for what it's worth).
 The Game class tells the grues and players to make their moves (the grues' moves are random, the players' moves come from asking the person at the keyboard to make a move).

 Rooms are connected to each other by arbitrary exits (e.g. "south," "out the window").
 Each room keeps track of the things inside it (using a `set`).
 Also,